keboola/keboola-as-code-templates/asana-to-bigquery/v0/src/README.md

 - First, the Asana source component will collect data from your Asana account about projects and tasks.

-- We then create the output tables.
+- We then create the output tables and snapshots.

 - The data is then written into a BigQuery database via the BigQuery destination component.